-Director Saschka Unseld will holding a Master Class for the next generation animators - that's right a class completely for kids!
+Director Saschka Unseld will hold a Master Class for the next generation of animators – that’s right a class completely for kids!

-As part of the 56th Annual San Francisco International Film Festival, the Master Classes (as noted on the SFFS website) are a unique opportunity for audiences to engage with special Festival guests and get an insider’s look at intriguing cinema subjects.
+As part of the 56th Annual San Francisco International Film Festival, the Master Classes (as noted on the SFFS website — UPDATED: Link not active, removed) are a unique opportunity for audiences to engage with special Festival guests and get an insider’s look at intriguing cinema subjects.
 Classes are open to film lovers and filmmakers alike—because you don’t need to be a master to learn from one.

 We had the pleasure of speaking with Unseld about The Blue Umbrella this past March and he was so thoughtful and engaging as we spoke that we can’t help but think that these kids will be in for a real treat as they gain insight from this true artist.

 The one-day Master Class takes place: